 - Option 1 - Express debark: Luggage should be kept in the stateroom until the guests leave the following morning.
 It is not necessary to place the Zone luggage tags on the luggage.

 - Option 2 - Checked Luggage: Luggage needs to be placed outside the stateroom between 10:00pm and 12:00am (midnight) on the last evening.
 Guests will need to keep some clothes out for debarkation day and hand-carry any important personal items such as medication and valuables.
 The luggage will be collected and stored in a holding area.

 Taking Care of Business

 - Sail & Sign Account: If guests registered their Sail and Sign account with a credit/debit card, their account will still be active on the morning of debarkation.
 Cash or direct credit card sales are also accepted.
 For credit card accounts, billing is submitted to the guest’s credit card company.
 For cash accounts, any refundable overages greater than $10 USD will be refunded via check mailed within 7 days after the cruise to the guest’s home address on file.
 Overages less than $10 USD will be donated to St. Jude’s Children’s Hospital (excluding the Carnival Spirit Australia).
 If a guest wishes to have the full overage in cash, they may retrieve it from one of the Sail & Sign Kiosks or the Guest Services Team.
 The refund checks will be reconciled by our shore side Refund Accounting team and distributed via PNC Bank (JPM Chase Bank for Carnival Spirit Australia guests).
-Outstanding account issues must be settled with Guest Services before 8:30am.
+Outstanding account issues must be settled with Guest Services the night prior to debarkation.

 - Guests may enjoy one last breakfast or relax with a cup of coffee.